 The OCC uses informal and formal enforcement actions to ensure national banks, federal savings associations, federal branches, and agencies of foreign banks compliance with BSA.
 Under a memorandum of understanding between the U.S. banking agencies and the U.S. Department of Treasury's Financial Crimes Enforcement Network (FinCEN) and Office of Foreign Assets Control (OFAC) the OCC will promptly notify FinCEN and OFAC of significant BSA violations or deficiencies.

 In addition to utilizing information filed by banks in money laundering and terrorist financing investigations, U.S. law enforcement also provides banks with access to resources and tools such as those listed here that can be used to strengthen your BSA/AML risk management programs.

 The OCC and the U.S. Department of Treasury periodically issue alerts, advisories and rulemakings concerning institutions or individuals who may be engaged in fraudulent activities or be deemed to be of high-risk for money laundering or terrorist financing activities.

-U.S. national banks play a key role in combating the financing of terrorism by identifying and reporting potentially suspicious activity as required under the BSA.
+U.S. banks play a key role in combating the financing of terrorism by identifying and reporting potentially suspicious activity as required under the BSA.
 A number of resources are available to assist you in this effort.